-Known for its welcoming culture and outstanding universities, Ireland attracts tens of students from abroad every year.
+Known for its welcoming culture and outstanding universities, Ireland attracts tens of thousands of students from abroad every year.

 Beyond the traditional research-driven universities, there are also a large number of well-regarded Institutes of Technology as well as private colleges.
 Together, they offer several thousand Bachelors and Masters programmes in any subject you can imagine.